 - Most investors want to get out of their investment one day.
 However, selling a stake in a company is still too difficult.
 Therefore, governments and financial market authorities should strengthen the IPO activities on their stock exchanges and making a listing there more attractive.
 Africa needs a strong IPO offensive.

-Pushing forward the integration between Africa and Europe
+Pushing forward the integration

 Our business at Africa Partners is to bring international finance and investment projects in Africa together.
 Our conviction is that Africa and Europe should cooperate strongly and work on the integration of these two continents.
 Investments between the two continents will be the strongest driver of this integration.
 Especially, concerning financial markets Africa and Europe should push cooperation and integration.